sta-analysis/sta-analysis.github.io/content/_index.md

 - Metric Number Theory
 - Differential Equations on Fractals

-NEW: We are currently advertising a permanent lectureship in the Group.
-You can find more details and apply <a href = "https://www.vacancies.st-andrews.ac.uk/Vacancies/W/3242/0/445467/889/lecturer-in-mathematics-ac2578rs">here</a>.
-The closing date for applications is March 14th.
-Please pass this information on to anyone you think might be interested and feel free to reach out if you have any questions.

 ### Current Members
 <img loading="lazy" src="/analysis-group.jpg" alt="Members of the Analysis Group">